Last Updated: April 2026

 Timber and steel construction each have clear strengths.
 Timber excels in sustainability, ease of construction, and residential use, while steel dominates large-scale, high-load, and long-span structures.

 The best choice depends on project scale, environment, budget, and design goals.
 In many modern projects, hybrid timber–steel systems combine the advantages of both.
+Don't feel like you have to pick one and stick with it—some of the most practical buildings I've seen use steel where it makes engineering sense and timber everywhere else.
+It's not about loyalty to a material; it's about what works.

 FAQ – Timber vs Steel